Right-Most Position of a Last Progeny Modified Branching Random Walk: Main Results

 \begin{remark} It is worth mentioning here that, $D_{\theta_0}^{\infty}$ is indeed the almost sure limit of a \emph{derivative martingale} defined by

-The same derivative martingale also appears in Biggins and Kiprianou \cite{BigKy2004}.
-We will see from the proof that $D_{\theta_0}^{\infty}>0$ a.s. under our assumptions and is a solution to a \emph{linear recursive distributional equation (RDE)} given by
+The idea of the derivative martingale originates from Lalley and Sellke~\cite{LaSe87} and later it also appears in Biggins and Kyprianou~\cite{BiKy04} as well as in A\"{i}d\'{e}kon~\cite{Aide13}.$D_{\theta_0}^{\infty}>0$ a.s. under our assumptions and is a solution to a \emph{linear recursive distributional equation (RDE)} given by